Vietnam Culinary Tour – Join Us on a Vietnam Food Adventure

 We covered everything from Hoi An’s specialty dishes, including its legendary cau lao noodles and famous chilli sauce to Hanoi’s beloved bia hoi and contemporary art scene, and beguiling Halong Bay, where we got to compare different cruises.

-It was only seven months, but I say ‘lived’ because we rented an apartment in Hanoi (on Food Street) and made ourselves at home in Hoi An, where we became smitten with the little old ladies in the markets as much as the pups of Hoi An.
+It was only seven months, but I say ‘lived’ because we rented an apartment in Hanoi (on Food Street) for a few months, where Terence shopped the local markets each day, and we made ourselves at home in Hoi An for another few months, where we became smitten with the little old ladies in the markets as much as the pups of Hoi An.